malramsay64/phd-thesis/00_Introduction/introduction.md

 to that of the Lewis--Wahnström model and ortho-terphenyl, demonstrating the model exhibits the characteristic behaviours of these liquids it models.
+This chapter establishes the reference timescales used in @sec:Crystal_Melting and @sec:Melting_Behaviour.
 Having established the Trimer molecule displays the dynamic behaviours of our model liquids, in @sec:Glassy_Dynamics we use the Trimer molecule